-Without a holistic planning framework, community efforts to develop sustainably and the agencies that work to help them, often resembles a game of whack-a-mole, running around town solving one seemingly disparate problem after another.
+Without a holistic planning framework, community efforts to develop sustainably and collaborate with necessary agencies often resembles a game of whack-a-mole, running around town solving one seemingly disparate problem after another.
 Area-wide planning says that there are efficiencies and opportunities to be found in broadening the scope of a plan, seeing the interrelationship between the various parts of a community.

-Because development, particularly construction, takes multiple stages to complete, a parcel may be suitable for multiple uses.
+Development, particularly construction, takes multiple stages to complete.
+As a result, a parcel may be suitable for multiple uses.
 These potential uses provide opportunities for a host of outcomes.
 Economic, environmental, aesthetic, cultural, and educational benefits can be realized by effectively utilizing the possible transitional, short-, and long-term uses.